Angrevol/hain-plugin-anime/README.md

 # hain-plugin-anime

-a plugin to see informations about anime in `Hain`
+A plugin to see informations about anime in `Hain`

 ## Installation